Mildly dissipative diffeomorphisms of the disk with zero entropy: No cycle

 Let us consider a cycle of fixed points for $g=f^m$ with minimal length.
 Replacing $m$ by $2m$, one can also assume that all their unstable branches are fixed.
 For each fixed point $p_i$ in the cycle, the other fixed points are all contained in a same component $U_i$ of $\mathbb{D}\setminus W^s_\mathbb{D}(p_i)$: otherwise, one find a point $p_j\neq p_{i-1}$ with an unstable branch which meets both connected components and one contradicts the minimality of the cycle.

 Each fixed point $p_i$ has an unstable branch $\Gamma_i$ whose accumulation set contains $p_{i+1}$.
-If $\Gamma_i$ intersects both components of $\mathbb{D}\setminus W^s_\mathbb{D}(p_i)$, by proposition~\ref{p.transitive} the accumulation set contains $\Gamma_i$ and the second assertion of the lemma holds.
+If $\Gamma_i$ intersects both components of $ \mathbb{D}\setminus W^s_\mathbb{D}(p_{i+1})$, by Proposition~\ref{p.transitive} the accumulation set contains $ \Gamma_{i+1}$ and the second assertion of the lemma holds.
 We are thus reduced to assume that $\Gamma_i$ is contained in the closure of $U_i$.
-Since $p_i$ and $\Gamma_{i+1}$ are contained in $U_{i+1}$, one deduces that the accumulation set of $\Gamma_i$ contains a point of $\Gamma_{i+1}$; by proposition~\ref{p.transitive}, it contains $\Gamma_{i+1}$.
-Hence the cycle is not minimal, unless $p_i=p_{i+1}$, i.e. the cycle has only one fixed point.
+Since $p_i$ and $\Gamma_{i+1}$ are contained in $U_{i+1}$, one deduces that the accumulation set of $\Gamma_i$ contains a point of $\Gamma_{i+1}$; by Proposition~\ref{p.transitive}, it contains $\Gamma_{i+1}$.
+Hence { one can remove $P_{i+1}$ and} the cycle is not minimal, unless $p_i=p_{i+1}$, \emph{i.e.,} the cycle { is reduced to a unique} fixed point.
 The second assertion holds. \end{proof}

 A sequence of fixed unstable branches $\Gamma_0,\Gamma_1,\dots,\Gamma_n=\Gamma_0$ associated to fixed points $p_0,\dots,p_n$ is a \emph{cycle of unstable branches} if for each $0\leq i<n$, the accumulation set of $\Gamma_i$ contains $\Gamma_{i+1}$.
-By proposition~\ref{p.transitive}, this implies that for each $i,j$, the accumulation set of $\Gamma_i$ contains $\Gamma_j$.
-We generalize lemma~\ref{l.heteroclinic-cycle} to cycles of unstable branches.
+By Proposition~\ref{p.transitive}, this implies that for each $i,j$, the accumulation set of $\Gamma_i$ contains $\Gamma_j$.
+We generalize Lemma~\ref{l.heteroclinic-cycle} to cycles of unstable branches.